 Basically, you need to enroll in one of the Income-Driven Repayment Programs.
 Here’s how it works:

 - You have to have federal student loans to qualify.

 - You have to be able to prove at least partial financial hardship.
 This allows you to enroll in one of three programs designed for people who are struggling: (a) Income Based Repayment (IBR); (b) Income Contingent Repayment (ICR); (c) Pay as You Earn

-Now here’s even more value: If you can prove severe financial hardship (i.e. you are below the federal poverty line for your state) then your payments are reduced to $0 on the program.
-So you pay nothing each month and it still counts towards your 120 payments.
+Now there’s even more value: If you enroll in Pay as You Earn and can prove severe financial hardship (i.e. you are below the federal poverty line for your state) then your payments are reduced to $0 on the program.
+So, you pay nothing each month and it still counts towards your 120 payments.

 Of course, you need to make sure you’re eligible for the program.
 You must be:

-- A full-time employee (work at least 30 hours annually)
+- A full-time employee (work at least 30 hours weekly)

 - Work for a nonprofit organization: (a) government organizations; (b) 501(c)(3) organizations; (c) private nonprofit organizations